cameronwp/hurtlingthrough.space/src/pages/posts/20180116-marvin-eva-timeline-breakdown/index.md

 <sub><sup>1</sup>Comprehensive data on their timelines did not exist, so Matthew had to compile it.
 Last year, Matthew and co. published this data in a paper titled "Operational Assessment of Apollo Lunar Surface Extravehicular Activity." <><>link with formal citation<><> </sub>

 <sub><sup>2</sup>Most but not necessarily all mission objectives are met during station activities. <><>give an example?<><></sub>

-## outline
-* brief intro
-* review of the paper
-	- comparison to other industries
-	- note challenge of matching as-planned and actual timelines. crew often called out completion of tasks in bulk rather than instantly when done
-* deconstruct a timeline (apollo / iss ?)
-	- activity, task, subtask, procedure
-* interlude: telemetry in Mission Control (shot that Matthew took?)
-* show timeline of GT experiment
-* break down how the GT experiment worked
-	- the EV actors
-	- the IV
-	- what's on the screen, what's on paper
-	- the scenario the IV crew were given
-		+ how we tweaked it
-* some high level results re: timing